CODE-reCET/CodeRECET24/semi_supervised_labeling/readme.md

 # Key Features

-## Semi-Supervised Labeling: Utilizes a pre-trained YOLO model to generate initial object detections, reducing manual labeling effort.
+## Semi-Supervised Labeling: Utilizes a YOLO model to generate initial object detections using mannual labeling, reducing large manual labeling effort.
 ## User-Friendly Interface: Provides a visual interface for reviewing model predictions and providing feedback.
 ## Label Storage: Stores correct labels in text files for use in model training.
 ## Feedback Collection: Captures images with incorrect predictions for later analysis or model improvement.